 On a per-establishment basis, firms with multiple sites tend to employ more workers in San Francisco than firms with a single location.
 On average, multiple-site restaurants employed 27 workers per establishment in 2012, compared to 15 workers for single-site restaurants.
 Similarly, multiple-site stores employed an average of 23 workers per store in 2012, compared to 8 workers per single-site store.
-These averages mask significant variation in the average number of workers employed among different types of stores, but multiple-site stores employed an average of 91 workers, compared to 9 workers per store for single-site grocery store.
+These averages mask significant variation in the average number of workers employed among different types of stores, but multiple-site stores employ more workers per establishment in almost every retail category.
+For example, multiple-site grocery stores employed an average of 91 workers, compared to 9 workers per store for single-site grocery store.
 In comparison, multiple-site health and personal care stores employed 15 workers per store, compared to 6 workers per store for single-site firms in the same industry.